 Christ will come again!

-Today in this Advent season, God's people, like Israel, are called to a time of preparation and examination.
-As we commemorate our Lord's first coming, we watch, wait and prepare ourselves for that moment when He will come again.
-Are we ready for our King's return?
-This brief season gives us a time not only for self-examination, but moments for repentance and setting our houses in order, that we might welcome this eternal guest.
+Today in this Advent season, God's people are being called to a time of preparation and examination.
+While we commemorate our Lord's first coming, we also watch, wait and prepare ourselves for that moment when He will come again.
+This short season in our Liturgical year gives us space for reflection, and to consider how our heart's might be made ready for coming company.